mighty-gerbils/gerbil/doc/reference/misc.md

 Wraps *body ...* with an exception handler that notifies *c* via `completion-error!` if any type of error is raised within the body expressions.
-Furthermore, errors will be propagated upwards and need to be handled, terminating the thread otherwise.
+Furthermore, errors will propagate upwards and need to be handled, terminating the thread otherwise.

 ::: tip Examples:
 ``` scheme